-- 1. Odometer-It shows the total distance the vehicle has been driven. - Two trip meters-They show two different distances independently driven since the last time each trip meter was set to zero.
+- 1. Odometer-Shows the total distance the vehicle has been driven. - Two trip meters-Show two different distances independently driven since the last time each trip meter was set to zero.

 You can use one trip meter to calculate the fuel economy and the other to measure the distance on each trip.
 All trip meter data is cancelled if the electrical power source is disconnected.